 Early in the hike, the trail sidles up to cascading Difficult Run.
 It’s now easy to get close to the water, which alternates between blissfully calm and furiously rushing.

-Kids will love stopping for each of the three Great Falls overlooks, including the first one, which offers the very best views of kayakers navigating the raging river waters.
+Kids will love stopping for each of the Great Falls overlooks, including the first one, which offers the best views of kayakers navigating the raging river waters.

 #2: Buzzard Rock (Front Royal)

-The 6.2-mile out-and-back hike on the Buzzard Rock Trail in the George Washington National Forest is a stunning hike with kid-friendly rock scrambles and ridgeline views.
+The 6.2-mile hike on the Buzzard Rock Trail in the George Washington National Forest is a stunning hike with fun rock scrambles and ridgeline views.

 There are lots of rocky outcrops with far-reaching vistas, as well as stone fire pits and cleared tent camping areas alongside the trail.